MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-faq.md

 ### On Finance and Operations data entities, can I develop unbounded fields that flow to Common Data Service by using dual-write?

 Yes.
 You can use both [computed fields and virtual fields](https://docs.microsoft.com/dynamics365/fin-ops-core/dev-itpro/data-entities/data-entity-computed-columns-virtual-fields).
 However, you should monitor the performance overhead from the additional X++ logic that is required for reads and writes.
 Round-tripping within the same transaction isn't allowed.
-Therefore, you should avoid using virtual fields to transform or calculate additional values through X++.
-You should expect to go back to Common Data Service within the same transaction.
+Therefore, you should avoid using virtual fields to transform or calculate additional values through X++ and expect that to go back to Common Data Service within the same transaction.

 ### When I use the Common Data Service offline app, what happens if I can't sync the data after reconnection?
 Does this situation cause an inconsistent state between the Common Data Service environment and the Finance and Operations environment?

-To access Common Data Service data offline by using Common Data Service applications, you can use the Dynamics 365 Field Service mobile app.
-In both cases, data is stored offline and can be synced with the server at your direction.
-If there are errors when the offline data is synced with the server, and updates can't be done because the other environment is failing, you can handle the error by using conflict management settings.
-For more information about conflict management settings, see [Common Data Service conflict management settings](https://docs.microsoft.com/dynamics365/mobile-app/setup-mobile-offline-for-admin#step-23-set-conflict-detection-for-mobile-offline) and [Resco conflict resolution settings](https://docs.resco.net/wiki/Conflict_resolution).
+You can interact with Common Data Service data offline when using the Dynamics 365 for phones app or the Field Service Mobile app in offline mode.
+In both cases, data is stored offline and can be synced with the server at your discretion.
+If there are errors when the offline data is synced with the server, and updates can't be done because the other environment is failing, data sync will fail, and Common Data Service will not be updated.
+When the integration is paused, you can re-run the sync and save your updates on the server.
+These changes will be staged and then synced with the Finance and Operations environment when the mapping is up and running again.

 ## Mapping concepts between apps